Aaron Kearney: Early career

-Radio and International Sport Career
+Radio and sport career

 Kearney joined the ABC in 2005, initially presenting 1233 ABC Newcastle's Drive radio program and moving on to present the Breakfast program in 2007.

 In 2011, the program returned its best ratings in 30 years, beating the main talk rival for the first time.

 During his time as an ABC Newcastle radio host, Kearney was also a sports commentator for the ABC, having called a range of major sports from the Asian Cup of football (soccer) and FIFA World Cup, to the Rugby League World Cup and National Rugby League.
 This commentary work was recognised by ABC Radio with an Outstanding Contribution to Sport Award in 2006.

 In July 2011, he was awarded a Gold Medal at the World Radio Awards in New York City for 'Andrew's Story, a documentary on a young paraplegic man from the Hunter.

-During his time on 1233's Breakfast program, Kearney has been nominated for 30 major media awards, has won a Walkley Award for Best Use of Media, and was nominated for a Best Radio Reporting Walkley for work covering devastating storms that hit eastern Australia in June, 2007.
+During his time on 1233's Breakfast program, Kearney has been nominated for 30 media awards, has won a Walkley Award for Best Use of Media, and was nominated for a Best Radio Reporting Walkley for work covering devastating storms that hit eastern Australia in June, 2007.

 Kearney is also a freelance writer, with his work appearing in Fairfax Media, football website The Roar and ABC's The Drum.
 This freelance work was recognised when he was awarded the MEAA Prodi for Best Print Feature Writing 2011 for an ANZAC feature carried by the Fairfax press and the MEAA Prodi Best Specialist Journalist.

 The judges said: "Aaron Kearney is a deserving winner of this award: he has demonstrated considerable talent, extending across media with apparent fearlessness and aptitude.
 [He] writes with style and verve, shares an intrinsic sense of sentiment and nuance, and challenges modern ideology."

 Kearney's 2011 piece "Apocalyptic Hyperbole Leave Journalism Speechless" is a widely cited in journalistic and academic circles.